Do you want to know how to add a search box to a WordPress page?

 After installing SearchWP, navigate to your WordPress dashboard, point your cursor over the SearchWP button at the top bar and click Activate License.

-Upon the plugin’s activation, you’re ready to customize your search engine.
+Now, you’re ready to customize your search engine.

-Step 2: Add a New Search Engine to Your Website
+Step 2: Customize Your Search Engine

 As you can see, there are 4 search sources: Posts, Pages, Media, and Users.